AllThingsSmitty/allthingssmitty.github.io/_posts/2017-01-16-the-front-end-is.md

 ## Debugging

 It works great over here, but not over here.
 This device is okay, but not this one.
 And performance throttling isn't what it should be.
-Could 'ya fix all that, and also [get your TPS reports in](https://www.youtube.com/watch?v=Fy3rjQGc6lA){:rel="external"}?
+Could 'ya fix all that, and also [get your TPS reports in](https://www.youtube.com/watch?v=Fy3rjQGc6lA){:target="_blank"}{:rel="noopener noreferrer"}?

 ## Production